google/dawn/docs/tint/extensions/chromium_experimental_subgroup_size_control.md

 This extension adds a new `subgroup_size` attribute for `compute` shaders.

-This extension must be used together with the extension `subgroups`.
+Enabling this extension on the API side will implicitly enable the `subgroups` extension.

 ```
 subgroup_size_attr :